anywhichway/reasondb/README.md

 // Create a database at the directory location provided using @key as the primary key on all objects.
 // Store data using localStorage.
 In the browser this is window.localStorage and the directory location is ignored.
-// On the server JSON files are created.
-The argument `true` forces the creation of new storage and indexes each
+// On the server JSON files are created in the directory.
+The argument `true` forces the creation of new storage
-// time the example is run.
+// and indexes each time the example is run.

 let db = new ReasonDB("./examples/basic/db","@key",ReasonDB.LocalStore,true);